CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 High Performance Computing
 --------------------------
-The SNP Pipeline can be executed on a High Performamce Computing cluster.
+The SNP Pipeline can be executed on a High Performance Computing cluster.
 The Torque and Grid Engine job queue managers are supported.

 Torque